iamleomoko/iamleomoko/README.md

 ### Hello and thank you for looking at my profile!, I'm Leo Moko 👋
-I'm a visionary with a passion for philosophy.
-As a software engineer, I prioritize fundamentals and adapt to new technologies and methodologies

 <!--
 Founder of Firsteleven Inc., which is currently developing an unique app called Heavy.